Continuing Appointment Review (CAR)

 Steps in the Continuing Annual Review (CAR)

 The following steps are a suggested guideline in preparing your application package:

-- Meet with your respective DFCM Site Chief or Division Head to discuss the application package, required documents and timeline going forward.
+- Meet with your respective DFCM Site Chief or Division Director to discuss the application package, required documents and timeline going forward.
 Faculty may also meet with their FD Lead

 - Identify and solicit 1-2 reference letters.
-They should speak to the appointee's impact in teaching or scholarship/academic activities
+They should speak to the appointee's impact in teaching or other academic activities.